 “We are delighted that United has chosen to make us its fastest growing and largest operator of its premier regional jet.
 We would like to thank all of our hard working and dedicated people for making Mesa United’s airline of choice for regional growth.”

-The E175 LL aircraft features 70 seats in a three-class configuration.
+The E175 LL aircraft deliveries will feature 70 seats in a three-class configuration.
 Therefore, the size of the plane makes it a preferred option for United Express.
 The brand combines Embraer and Bombardier planes to offer regional services across the United States.

 Mesa executive vice president and chief operating officer Brad Rich echoed his colleague’s comments about the strength of the partnership.
 Moreover, he highlights his company’s experience of working with Embraer airliners.